gu-fan/riv.vim/README.rst

             (require python docutils package )

-These features are for the Riv Project.
+These features are better working with the project.

  :Project_:  Manage your reStructuredText documents in a wiki way.
  :File_:     Links to local file in rst documents.